How to Write the Stanford Roommate Essay + Examples

 If you’ve already written a draft, read Part 2 of this post for a way to improve it.

 Want to learn how to answer the short answer questions for many of the most selective colleges?
-Click here.
+Check out that guide.

 But which details reveal something deep and true?
 And what does a “deep and true” detail sound like?
 You decide.